CatalystJesal/Dodge/README.md.txt

 # Dodge

-A WebGL game created using Unity2D Engine.
-Player must navigate through gaps without hitting any walls.
+A WebGL game created using Unity2D Engine for the Enjin eco-system.
+The cat must collect as many coins as possible while avoiding collision into cacti.

 Credits: